tbates/tbates.github.io/_posts/2020-11-20-advanced-Power-of-the-(mx)-Path.markdown

 ### Cholesky

-[Cholesky](http://tbates.github.io/models/tutorial/2010/06/15/Cholesky.html) has a page of its own as this series moves into twin modeling.
+[Cholesky](http://tbates.github.io/twin/2010/06/15/Cholesky.html) has a page of its own as this feature moves us into twin modeling.

 ### New words for setting values